The Dorm That Dripped Blood: Plot

 The group prepares dinner when Craig notices some of the missing food and sees John fleeing.
 While the group searches again for him, the killer smashes their dinner table with the spiked bat.
 Returning and seeing the mess, they call the police and report John.
 Later that night, Joanne hears footsteps on the dorm's roof and calls the others to her room when the power cuts out.
 On his way to the room, Brian encounters someone shining a torch in his face before he is attacked.
 Patty and Craig make it to Joanne's room, but Bryan does not show up, so Joanne stays behind while Craig and Patty go downstairs to reconnect the power.
 In the kitchen, they get separated, and Patty is grabbed from behind and knocked unconscious by the killer, who then drops her into an industrial pressure cooker and closes the lid.

 Craig makes it back to Joanne's room, claiming he was knocked unconscious and that he cannot find Patty anywhere.
 John eventually corners Joanne while she discovers Brian's mutilated corpse in a storage room.
 She flees from him and makes it back to Craig.
 The two team up and manage to kill John.
 At this point, Craig reveals that he was the killer and that John knew and was trying to warn Joanne.
 After being chased by Craig, Joanne is shown the corpses of Patty, Debbie, and her family.
-Craig explains that he loves her and got rid of anyone who clung to her or ruined his chances of being with her.
+Craig explains that he loves her and has gotten rid of anyone who clung to her or who ruined his chances of being with her.

 Joanne attempts to flee again when Bobby appears.
 Craig knocks Joanne unconscious before being cornered by Bobby.
-The police arrive and believe Bobby is the prowler the group had reported and shoot him down when he attempts to kill Craig.
+The police arrive and believe Bobby is the prowler the group had reported, and shoot him down when he attempts to kill Craig.
 The police leave to obtain reinforcements and medical help, while Craig resolves to kill Joanne.
 With Joanne still unconscious, Craig dumps her body into an incinerator and seemingly escapes while the police outside wonder if the smoke emanating from the incinerator exhaust vent should smell so bad.

 Production

 Conception and casting

-Inspired by Friday the 13th, Stephen Carpenter co-wrote the script with Stacey Giachino while film students at the University of California, Los Angeles.
+Inspired by Friday the 13th, Stephen Carpenter co-wrote the script with Stacey Giachino while film students at UCLA.
 The original title of the film was The Third Night, and later became Death Dorm after production wrapped.
 To secure funding for the film, Obrow and Carpenter shot footage for a pre-emptive promotional trailer in order to pitch the film to investors.

-Casting was done by Obrow and Carpenter independent of a casting director, as they could not afford to hire one.
+Casting was done by Obrow and Carpenter, independent of a casting director, as they could not afford to hire one.
 In the film, the casting director is credited as "Wesley Lou David", which is an amalgam of the directors' and producers' middle names.
+The film marked actress Daphne Zuniga's feature debut.